Shaditya-Kinlekar/HTML-CSS/README.md

 - Comprehensive examples and projects covering a wide range of HTML and CSS concepts.
 - Responsive design techniques to ensure web pages look great on all devices.
-- Innovative use of CSS animations and effects to create engaging user experiences.
 - Best practices for semantic HTML and modern CSS layouts.

 ## Technologies Used